What is the process for Britain's Brexit legislation?

 PARTY POSITIONS

-CONSERVATIVE (329 seats): May's ruling Conservatives are expected to vote in favour of the legislation, with a small number who may abstain or vote against.
+CONSERVATIVE (329 seats): May's ruling Conservatives are expected to vote in favour of the legislation, though a small number may abstain or vote against.

-LABOUR (229 seats): Labour leader Jeremy Corbyn will ask his MPs to vote in favour of passing the legislation.
+LABOUR (229 seats): Labour leader Jeremy Corbyn will ask his lawmakers to vote in favour of passing the legislation.
 Corbyn is expected to try to amend the bill but says he will not frustrate the process.
-A number of Labour MPs could defy his wishes.
+A number of Labour lawmakers could defy his wishes.

 SCOTTISH NATIONAL PARTY (54 seats): The SNP have said they will seek to amend the bill in parliament.
-Scotland's Brexit minister said SNP MPs would vote against the triggering of Article 50.
+Scotland's Brexit minister said SNP lawmakers would vote against the triggering of Article 50 as a majority of Scottish voters voted in last June's referendum to remain in the EU.

-LIBERAL DEMOCRATS (9 seats): The party has said it will try to amend the legislation to provide for a second referendum on the shape of Britain's final deal with the EU.
-If unsuccessful its MPs will vote against the legislation.
+LIBERAL DEMOCRATS (9 seats): The strongly pro-EU party has said it will try to amend the legislation to allow for a second referendum on the shape of Britain's final deal with the EU.
+If unsuccessful its lawmakers will vote against the legislation.

 STAGES OF A BILL:

 SECOND READING (Jan.
-31 to Feb 1) - A debate is held to allow the house to agree to the principle of the legislation.
-No amendments can be made at this stage.
-MPs must vote to approve the second reading for the bill to progress.
+31 to Feb.
+1) - A debate is held to allow the house to agree to the principle of the legislation.
+Lawmakers must vote to approve the second reading for the bill to progress.
+Vote is due at around 1900 GMT on Feb.
+1.

-PROGRAMME MOTION - Immediately after the second reading, the government will then put forward a programme motion, setting out the time it plans to allow for debate at each of the remaining stages.
-This is the first hurdle to be passed as if MPs do not feel the government is allowing enough time for debate they could reject this motion.
+PROGRAMME MOTION (Feb.
+1) - Immediately after the second reading, the government will then put forward a programme motion, setting out the time it plans to allow for debate at each of the remaining stages.
+If lawmakers do not feel the government is allowing enough time for debate they could reject this motion.

 The House of Commons will then debate the bill and the amendments.
-Usually at least a week would be allowed for this.
 They will then be asked to vote on the bill and each of the amendments.

 REPORT STAGE - If any amendments are voted through by the house at committee stage, the bill will pass to report stage.
 This is a new opportunity to add amendments.
 The speaker of the house oversees this process.